Skip to main content

 Both the refrigerator and the freezer compartment were able to maintain steady temperatures that were very close to ideal.
 This even cooling should help maximize the shelf life of your food.
 It also has some effective crispers, which will keep your leafy greens fresher for longer.

-Read our full review of the Maytag MBF2258FEZ bottom-freezer refrigerator
+Read the full Maytag MBF2258FEZ bottom-freezer refrigerator review.

 Pros